-Over the last decade, metropolitan planning organizations (MPO), State DOTs, and other transportation agencies have taken steps to assess the vulnerability of transportation infrastructure to extreme weather events and to integrate resilience planning considerations into transportation decision-making.
-The FHWA defines resilience as "the ability to anticipate, prepare for, and adapt to, changing conditions and withstand, respond to, and recover rapidly from disruptions."43 Freight resiliency entails the ability of the multimodal freight network to withstand disruptions with minimal impacts to safety and the economy.
+Over the last decade, metropolitan planning organizations (MPOs), state departments of transportation (DOTs), and other transportation agencies have taken steps to assess the vulnerability of transportation infrastructure to extreme weather events and to integrate resilience planning considerations into transportation decision-making.
+The Federal Highway Administration (FHWA) defines resilience as "the ability to anticipate, prepare for, and adapt to, changing conditions and withstand, respond to, and recover rapidly from disruptions."42 Freight resiliency entails the ability of the multimodal freight network to withstand disruptions with minimal impacts to safety and the economy.
 As large-scale disruptions to the freight network and associated supply chains have become more common, resiliency has become a much more important component of freight transportation planning.